hannah-schurman/dsc-phase2-project/README.md

 # Conclusion
-Our final linear regression model concluded an accuracy of %80.1 based on the R^2 score.
-This final regression model maximized model score and minimized mean squared error based on our features
+Our finalized linear regression calculator shows that it is able to account for %80.1 of the variance in price.
+This final regression maximizes model score and minimizes root mean squared error based on our features.

-This data tells us that with our selected feature columns (neighborhood, age, grade code, bedrooms, living square footage, waterfront, and view quality) we have created a model that can predict a houses price based on these features with an %80.1 accuracy
+Overall, this data tells us that with our selected feature columns (neighborhood, age, grade code, bedrooms, living square footage, waterfront, and view quality) we have created a model that can predict a houses price based on these features.
+Our model shows that %80.1 of the variance in price can be explained by our selected features, which allows us to conclude that this model is a good fit for our data.

 We have used this regression calculator to predict the average housing prices for each neighborhood to show us where the predicted most-to-least expensive houses are located